How to Stop Translating in Your Head? 3 Ways For You to Break the Habit

 When you hear those foreign words, you seem to understand them but when the time comes for you to talk, you’re at a loss and you resort back to translating to make sure you find what you believe to be the right words.

-One of the best ways to practice is by narrating your every action.
-You can start by being literal then progress by describing what you do, what you see, hear and feel in more detail.
+One of the best ways to practice is by narrating your every action, either out loud or in your head.
+You can start by being literal then eventually describe what you do, what you see, hear and feel in more detail.

 After a while, when the time comes for you to actually have a conversation, you’ll find that you’re able to find the right words without ever having to really consider what they mean in your native tongue.

 Maybe you come across something you genuinely don’t know how to describe without resorting back to your native language.
 There’s a solution that doesn’t require you to cheat like that.

 There are a lot to choose from, and best of all, they come as apps now!
 They’re also a great way of gauging your progress.
 The more clear a definition is to you, the more fluent you’ve become.

 The best way to stop translating is to surround yourself completely with the language if you can.
 You’ll stop translating over time as you grow accustomed to foreign words.

+One final solution to this problem is to just let it run its course.
 Sooner or later, as long as you keep studying and trying, you’ll stop translating.
 It’s inevitable.

 If you dig the idea of learning on your own time from the comfort of your smart device with real-life authentic language content, you'll love using FluentU.